Intro & Quicklinks

 In early March, Counselors will send course placements to students (including AP decisions).
 At that time, families will be able to appeal course placements if necessary.

-March-April 2022 – Course Placement Appeal Requests
+March & April – Course Placement Appeal Requests

 For Course Placement appeals to move up a level (i.e. from Honors to AP, or an appeal to go to a more rigorous course):

-• Rising 9th Grade Students: A member of the Scheduling/Administrative Team at the High School will contact the student and parent/guardian by early April to discuss the process for appeal, which may include a meeting, a diagnostic assessment, a writing sample, etc.
+- Rising 9th Grade Students: A member of the Scheduling/Administrative Team at the High School will contact the student and parent/guardian by early April to discuss the process for appeal, which may include a meeting, a diagnostic assessment, a writing sample, etc.

-• Rising 10th-12th Grade Students: A member of the Scheduling/Administrative Team at the High School will contact the student and parent/guardian to set up a Course Placement Appeal Meeting with the student, parent/guardian, Administrative, Teacher, and appropriate Department Chair.
+- Rising 10th-12th Grade Students: A member of the Scheduling/Administrative Team at the High School will contact the student and parent/guardian to set up a Course Placement Appeal Meeting with the student, parent/guardian, Administrative, Teacher, and appropriate Department Chair.
 During that meeting, the team will discuss the best placement for the student.
 If the student and parent/guardian are not in agreement with the team decision and are still interested in moving to the more rigorous course, the student and parent/guardian will be asked to sign a Course Override Form.

-• Please note: students cannot be placed in courses for which they do not meet the county/course prerequisites.
+- Please note: students cannot be placed in courses for which they do not meet the county/course prerequisites.

 For Course Placement appeals to move down a level (i.e. from AP to Honors or from Honors to on-level):

-• After that deadline, students will need to wait until the beginning of the school year to request to drop down a course level.
+- After that deadline, students will need to wait until the beginning of the school year to request to drop down a course level.
 Moving down a level will be dependent on space in an equivalent class.
 If there is not space in an equivalent class, the student may be required to complete the course through the Educational Online Program (EOP) or through Summer School.

-March-April 2022 – Initial Scheduling by School Counselors and Abbreviated Schedule Requests
+March & April – Initial Scheduling by School Counselors and Abbreviated Schedule Requests

-During this period, rising Seniors will also be able to submit their initial requests for Abbreviated Schedules as long as they have fulfilled enough of their Graduation requirements to do so.
+During this period of time, rising Seniors will also be able to submit their initial requests for Abbreviated Schedules as long as they have fulfilled enough of their Graduation requirements to do so.
 Seniors are required to take at least four credits throughout their senior year (Fall and Spring), at least one of which needs to be taken at CMIT.
 These four courses must include: Senior Math, Senior English, College Summit 12, Elective Credit.
 Any senior who has unmet requirements for graduation at the start of their senior year will be scheduled for those courses as well.
 Eligible seniors may request to take their Senior Math, Senior English, and/or Elective credit through Dual Enrollment.
 All CMIT Seniors are required to take College Summit 12 at CMIT.

 Rising juniors who are in the ITEC program may also request an abbreviated schedule.
 Rising ITEC juniors must take at least five courses at CMIT.
 Rising ITEC juniors will be informed of whether an abbreviated schedule will remove their ability to take other courses (i.e. certain AP courses), and students will be able to decide whether they prefer to keep a full schedule or follow through with an abbreviated schedule.